Anand3799/AsianHomeoCare/README.md

 - A patient can only be in the queue **once per day**
 - If patient is already in queue, system prevents duplicate entry
 - Warning message: "Patient is already in the call queue for today"
-- Patient can be re-added only after doctor marks them as "Completed"
+- Patient can be re-added only after staff marks them as "Completed"

 **Benefits of This Rule:**
 - Prevents confusion in queue order